tomrijntjes/tomrijntjes.github.io/README.md

 If you enjoy my writing, follow me on [LinkedIn](https://www.linkedin.com/in/tomrijntjes/).
 It's the only place where I advertise new posts.

-Available as of October 2024 as contractor or technical cofounder.
+Available as of Q2 2025 as contractor or technical cofounder.

 - Remote
 - Hybrid in the Randstad area in the Netherlands